Menards: Auto racing

 In 2023, the Menards and Matt Crafton sponsorship partnership surpassed STP and Richard Petty as NASCAR's longest-tenured driver/sponsorship relationship.

 Industry rankings

 In 2021, Menards ranked 26th on Forbes’ list of "America's Largest Private Companies", with an estimated revenue of US$11.8 billion.
 In 2022, Menards ranked 34th on the National Retail Federation's list of "100 Top Retailers".

 In 2022, Menards ranked second in a J.D.
 Power survey in customer satisfaction among home improvement retail stores.
+Subsequently in J.D.
+Power's 2024 survey, Menards ranked first, with the highest customer satisfaction of national home improvement retail stores.